github/docs/content/code-security/dependabot/working-with-dependabot/configuring-access-to-private-registries-for-dependabot.md

 In most ecosystems, private dependencies are usually published to private package registries.
 These private registries are similar to their public equivalents, but they require authentication.

 {% ifversion dependabot-private-registries %}
 For specific ecosystems, you can configure {% data variables.product.prodname_dependabot %} to _only_ access private registries by removing calls to public registries.
-For more information, see "[Removing Dependabot access to public registries](/code-security/dependabot/working-with-dependabot/removing-dependabot-access-to-public-registries)."
+For more information, see "[AUTOTITLE](/code-security/dependabot/working-with-dependabot/removing-dependabot-access-to-public-registries)."
 {% endif %}

 ## Configuring private registries